nachinagappan/nachinagappan.github.io/index.md

 An <a href="https://www.americanscientist.org/article/empirical-software-engineering">article</a> in the American Scientist that talks about some of our work!

-## Recent News

-* Aug '19: Our ESEC/FSE 2009 paper "Cross-project Defect Prediction: a Large Scale Experiment on Data vs. Domain vs. Process" won the ESEC/FSE test-of-time award at <a href="https://esec-fse19.ut.ee/program/overview/">ESEC/FSE 2019</a> in Tallin!
-* May '19: Our paper "Software Engineering for Machine Learning: A Case Study" won the IEEE SOFTWARE Best paper award at ICSE 2019 SEIP.
-* March '19: Our paper won the 2nd place in the "Top Ten Computer Science Education Research Papers of the Last 50 Years Recognized at SIGCSE".
-ACM Press release <a href="https://www.acm.org/media-center/2019/march/sigcse-top-10-papers">here</a>.

 ## CV

 A copy of my CV can be found <a href="Nagappan- CV-2019 (1).pdf">here</a>